Le blog de la Bergerie

 Even when it is a challenge - because the truth is that it is sometimes easier to befriend perfect strangers rather than to love the strange members of our own family! - but when we succeed to love and help each other within the circles of our families, the fruits benefit us all in society.
 Just as the family is the first school of love, it is also the best space where the various steps leading to maturity and freedom can be exercised.
 All through the formative years, parents, "gradually, give their children greater freedom, while remaining for some time the guardians of that freedom".
 By creating a safe and loving space where their children can grow, parents are providing an immeasurable benefit to society and that is why society needs to recognize it and protect families (but that's another topic all together).

-The support of the Domestic Church in the parish...
+The Domestic Church in the parish...

 Back to the family, even at the Parish level, the primacy of the domestic church needs to be recognized and supported by various programs or classes… The trend today in many Catholic Schools is to have diversity and environmental programs but support for the domestic church is sometimes overlooked or not clearly articulated.
 But that can be changed by the parents themselves: start a parents-faith sharing group on "How do you share the faith at the dinner table?" or "How do I instill veneration for the Saints rather than blind admiration for billionaire sport stars?"
 Start a Catholic Novels book-club, organize a family pilgrimage to a Holy Site or a trekking to San Compostella.